embedly/embedly-docs/overview.rst

 If you run a blog or site that would like to automatically convert URLs to media, this is the plan for you.

-Display uses the oEmbed standard to pass back information about a URL.
+Display uses the :doc:`oEmbed </endpoints/1/oembed>` standard to pass back information about a URL.
 To get started, you can get a more detailed overview of the features, or checkout the tutorials for whatever you're trying to build.

 Share
 ~~~~~